ulrichwohak/ulrichwohak.github.io/_posts/2021-04-13-pandemic-policy-1-minute.md

 where $$\theta_t$$ is a time fixed effect and $$\eta_i$$ is an individual fixed effect.

-This shouldn't be a big surprise either --- pandemics are much different from many of the panel data sorts of applications that we commonly consider in economics.
-In particular, the spread of a pandemic is not really related to a particular location's "pandemic fixed effect"; this is much different from, say, applications in labor economics where it seems much more reasonable to think that an individual's earnings are related to their unobserved, time invariant "skill".
+This shouldn’t be a big surprise either — pandemics are much different from many of the panel data sorts of applications that we commonly consider in economics.
+In particular, the spread of a pandemic is not really related to a particular location’s “pandemic fixed effect”; this is much different from, say, applications in labor economics where it seems much more reasonable to think that an individual’s earnings are related to their unobserved, time invariant “skill”.

 ## Does the identification strategy actually matter?

 The short answer is: yes.

 In the paper we consider both simulations related to this and an application on shelter-in-place orders.
-Just to keep things short, let's just consider the simulations here.
+Just to keep things short, let’s just consider the simulations here.

 For the simulations, for simplicity, we consider the case where the